jooby-dev/jooby-docs/docs/analog/commands/GetBatteryStatus.md

 #### **overconsumption for last 24 hours**

-Flag is set when consumption over the last 24 hours was higher than estimated
+Flag is set when consumption over the last 24 hours was higher than estimated.

 #### **counter for exceeding average daily consumption**